 - Shawn Michelle Smith, “On Darkness and the Underground Railroad,” paper presented at the American Studies Association conference (Honolulu, 10.8.19)

-- Torkwase Dyson, “Black Compositional Thought: Black Hauntology, Plantationocene, and Paradoxical Form,” in Corey Kelley and Elizabeth Sherman, editors, Dawoud Bey: Two American Projects.
-New Haven and London: SF MoMA and Yale University Press, 2020, 78; Tina Campt, Listening to Images.
-Durham: Duke University Press, 2017, and Campt, A Black Gaze.
-MIT Press, forthcoming; Christina Sharpe, In the Wake: On Blackness and Being.
-Durham: Duke University Press, 2016; Simone Browne, Dark Matters: On the Surveillance of Blackness.
-Durham: Duke University Press, 2015.
+- Torkwase Dyson, “Black Compositional Thought: Black Hauntology, Plantationocene, and Paradoxical Form,” in Dawoud Bey: Two American Projects, ed.
+Corey Kelley and Elizabeth Sherman (New Haven and London: SF MoMA and Yale University Press, 2020), 78; Tina Campt, Listening to Images (Durham: Duke University Press, 2017), and Campt, A Black Gaze (MIT Press, forthcoming); Christina Sharpe, In the Wake: On Blackness and Being (Durham: Duke University Press, 2016); Simone Browne, Dark Matters: On the Surveillance of Blackness (Durham: Duke University Press, 2015).

 - “…the communion between scorned flesh and scorned earth, offers another ecological ethos and view, one that moves beyond the degeneration enacted by existing maps.”
 J. Kameron Carter and Sarah Jane Cervenak, “The Black Outdoors: Humanities Futures After Property and Possession.”
 Duke University, Franklin Humanities Institute, 2016.